yojoots/libbitcoin-system-wiki/Altchain-Encrypted-Private-Keys.md

 ### Effect on Serialized Artifacts
 The implementation as described has no impact on intermediate passphrase `token` serialization.
 This artifact retains its encoded prefix of "passphrase" and as such this value will be chain ambiguous.

-BIP-38 declares the natural language abbreviation (confirm) prefix `cfrm` for the `public_key` and `6P` for the `private_key`, where the `P` prepresents password protection and `6` is intended to deconflict with typical WIF keys.
+BIP-38 declares the natural language abbreviation (confirm) prefix `cfrm` for the `public_key` and `6P` for the `private_key`, where the `P` represents password protection and `6` is intended to deconflict with typical WIF keys.
 Deterministic derivation from the payment address version abandons a natural language prefix for both the `private_key` and `public_key` prefixes.